Old Language, New Clothes: Sweet Crude On Singing Modern Pop In Louisiana French

 "My grandfather's first language is Louisiana French — and he would get punished in school if he spoke French," singer Alexis Marceau says.
 "So it started to dissipate and go away."

-Marceau started Sweet Crude with multi-instrumentalist and singer Sam Craft, hoping it would help preserve Louisiana French and put the dialect in a new light for younger listeners.
+Marceaux started Sweet Crude with multi-instrumentalist and singer Sam Craft, hoping it would help preserve Louisiana French and put the dialect in a new light for younger listeners.
 Together with fellow band members Jack Craft, Skyler Stroup, Stephen MacDonald and Dave Shirley, Sweet Crude has a new album out today called Officiel-Artificiel.
 It's an energetic soundtrack for a new generation trying to bring an old language back to life.

-NPR's Ailsa Chang spoke to Sam Craft and Alexis Marceau about using modern music to preserve living history, reimagining a Cajun myth in the song "Rougarou" and how they and other members of the New Orleans musical community are coping with the coronavirus crisis.
+NPR's Ailsa Chang spoke to Sam Craft and Alexis Marceaux about using modern music to preserve living history, reimagining a Cajun myth in the song "Rougarou" and how they and other members of the New Orleans musical community are coping with the coronavirus crisis.
 Listen to the radio version in the audio link above, and read on for highlights from the interview.

 Interview Highlights